What is a content creator exactly?

 That bedrock is keyword research.

-Before writing a single word, a writer must choose right keyword to target otherwise, the post won’t produce results.
+Before writing a single word, a writer must choose the right keyword to target otherwise, the post won’t produce results.

 Writers use their favorite SEO tool to sift through thousands of keywords to uncover the most appropriate one.
 One that has low competition but with decent traffic potential.
 Enough to make writing the post a worthwhile business investment.